algolia/react-instantsearch/docgen/src/Getting_started.md

 yarn add react-instantsearch-dom
 ```

-Note: we use `yarn add` to install dependencies but React InstantSearch is also installable via `npm install --save react-instantsearch-dom`.
+Note: we use `yarn add` to install dependencies but React InstantSearch is also installable via `npm install react-instantsearch-dom`.

 ## Add the `<InstantSearch>` component